radhikavraghavan5/Predicting-Cause-of-Wildfires/README.md

 Statistical Data Analysis of Wildfire incidents from 2011 to 2015 in the US

 ## Abstract
-This SQLite dataset includes Wildfires incident reports filed by various federal, state, and local fire organizations from period 2011 to 2015 obtained from Kaggle [1.88 Million US Wildfires (https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires)
+This SQLite dataset includes Wildfires incident reports filed by various federal, state, and local fire organizations from period 2011 to 2015 obtained from [Kaggle - 1.88 Million US Wildfires](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires)

 ## Methods used